tommikaikkonen/redux-orm-primer/README.md

 ```

 Now we can use the factories to generate some initial data.
-In our model test suite's `beforeEach`, we start a mutating session, so that `factory-girl` generates the data to a mutating state object. (*Model classes are currently singletons that can be connected to zero or one sessions, so this works even though `factory-girl` knows only about our Model classes and not our Session instance.
+In our model test suite's `beforeEach`, we start a mutating session, so that `factory-girl` generates the data to a mutating state object. (*Model classes are currently singletons that can be connected to zero or one sessions at a time, so this works even though `factory-girl` knows only about our Model classes and not our Session instance.
 The Model classes may not be singletons in the future, so I recommend always getting your Model classes from the Session instance*)

 ```javascript
 /* eslint no-unused-expressions: 0 */